jmagrippis/savitri-avtar/README.md

 # Savitri Avtar

-Showcase and booking static site for a yogi, using Next.
+Fullstack showcase and booking app for a Kundalini yogi.